sensu/sensu-go-ansible/CODE_OF_CONDUCT.md

 # Overview

-> Online version of this document is available at https://sensu.io/conduct

 As a member of the Sensu community, we ask that you keep the following in mind:

   * Be kind and welcoming to others.
   * Respect personal space and ask before you enter it.
-Remember not everyonelikes to be touched or hugged or joked with.
+Remember not everyone likes to be touched or hugged or joked with.
   * Be mindful of language.
 Do not disparage others.
 Listen more than you talk.
-  * Remember that harassment and sexist, racist, comments or behavior are not appropriate in our Community.
+  * Remember that harassment and sexist, racist comments or behavior are not appropriate in our Community.

 Sensu in-person and online events are intended for networking and collaboration in the monitoring community.
 Attendees violating these rules may be asked to leave any event we host without a refund at the sole discretion of the event organizers.

+The same rules apply when participating in other Sensu-related forums and mailing lists, contributing to code and documentation, and in private correspondence in Sensu-related space.

 Thank you for helping make this a welcoming place for all.

 ## Important numbers